 Speculate which effects a more realistic model would have to take into account and how you think this would affect the ability to predict future populations in year 2025, 2050, 2100, 2200 and 2500.
-Correlate this with what you know about how population groth has changed over the past 200 years in various parts of the world, and what these changes may imply for the population you consider over the next 200 or 500 years.
-You may wish to research other sources of information for this.
+Correlate this with what you know about how population growth has changed over the past 200 years in various parts of the world, and what these changes may imply for the population you consider over the next 200 or 500 years.
+You may wish to research other sources of information for this, and you may want to use arguments that are not just generic about populations in general but also your particular city, state or country.